OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 With you shall be a man from each tribe, each one the head of his family.

 ## Numbers 1:5
-These are the names of the men who shall assist you: from Reuben, Elizur son of Shedeur;
+Here are the names of the men who will assist you: from Reuben, Elizur son of Shedeur;

 ## Numbers 1:6
 from Simeon, Shelumiel son of Zurishaddai;